 In response to the need for accurate and reliable statistics on children in residential care, UNICEF has developed the first-ever comprehensive package to collect data on children living in residential care settings.
 It is comprised of a protocol that outlines the recommended steps for gathering the data; 12 data collection tools; and a comprehensive implementation package covering all aspects from design to dissemination of the findings.

-These objectives are achieved through two phases of data collection: Phase 1 is the census of facilities and enumeration of children and Phase 2 is the follow-up survey on selected measures of well-being for a representative sample of children living in residential care.
+These objectives are achieved through two phases of data collection: Phase One is the census of facilities and enumeration of children and Phase Two is the follow-up survey on selected measures of well-being for a representative sample of children living in residential care.

-Available documentation currently includes a concept note and a webinar recording.
-The full protocol and package of implementation tools are currently been finalized and will be posted online as they become available.
+The full package of implementation tools are currently being finalized and will be posted online as they become available.